bastekmisiek02/BearDynamicArray/Documentation/Exist.md

 "Exist" - check if exist element from parametr

-const bool Exist(const T& Element, const bool FromEnd = false, Uint* Index = nullptr) const
+const bool Exist(const T& Element, const bool FromEnd = false, DynamicArrayUint* Index = nullptr) const

-Element - item to be checked if it is in the list FromEnd - if true search from end
+Element - item to be checked if it is in the DynamicArray FromEnd - if true search from end
 Index - if not null return index of "Element"